Your initial visa is up and you want to stay longer in Ecuador.

 However, I unintentionally ended up jumping the queue by asking one of the support service staff who wasn’t busy with any customers whether I needed a paper copy of the application form (I hadn’t printed out the form beforehand).
 It turned out that he spoke English well and was very helpful.

 He quickly had his colleague check the computer system to make sure my visa had expired.
-Then he got his colleague to give him the bank code (codigo) that I needed for paying the extension fee of US$150.
+Then he got his colleague to give him the bank code (codigo) that I needed to pay the extension fee.
 He wrote all of this on a Post-it note.

 I had to quickly run across the street from the Migración Office to a copy shop to print out the application form.
 Luckily, I had already downloaded the form on my phone, so I just showed the copy shop my phone.
 This cost me 50 cents.